 Hello Everyone!
 Sorry for the lack of updates on the blog!
 I did say in the last post or so perhaps that I’d be travelling during this time and that I was unsure of whether I’d have, not so much the time, but more the internet connection to be able to post updates for you guys – and that’s exactly what happened!
 The first week of my trip I was staying in Sta.
-Maria Bulacan where the house there where my grandmother is currently residing has no wi-fi connection.
+Maria Bulacan where my grandmother is currently residing has no wi-fi connection.
 I am now in Lucena at my cousin’s place with internet!

 3 pizzas down and just 1 more to go after this recipe.
 I prepared this post and the next even before I left for holidays, but as I said, I didn’t have the connection.
 Today I have a very simple pizza recipe for you.
 The first time I had this pizza was back home in Brunei at a restaurant called Fratini’s.
 I was with my Mom and two younger sisters at that time for a 50% off dinner promotion during the month of fasting for Muslims known as Ramadhan.
 If I’m not mistaken (since I am talking about several years ago), we ordered their winning dish Linguine Fratini which was quite a hefty dish, but sharing that between 4 people was not enough; just.
 So we decided that we wanted to order a pizza too, to share, but nothing to hefty as the pasta dish.
 So the waiter/waitress at the time recommended the garlic and rosemary pizza, which we ended up ordering at the end.
 When it came to the table, I was actually quite shocked.
 “Where’s the sauce?”
 I asked myself.
 Everything that I knew about what pizza was meant to be, stuffed crust, tomato sauce, and cheesy goodness, all gone.
 But when I had a slice of that pizza, I was in heaven.
 It was like garlic bread, but in pizza form.
 It was delicious that I didn’t even want to share the pizza with anyone else!